-State-of-the-Art facilities at Light-on-a-Chip laboratory include equipment for in-line measurements and characterization of guided wave devices for development light based technologies on a chip.
-The Light-on-a-Chip laboratory is dedicated for exploring, designing, fabrication and optical measurements of integrated nanophotonic and plasmonic systems for emerging applications such as sensing, quantum computing, optics telecommunication and more.
+State-of-the-Art facilities at Light-on-a-Chip laboratory include equipment for in-line measurements and characterization of guided wave devices for the development of light-based technologies on a chip.
+The Light-on-a-Chip laboratory is dedicated to exploring, designing, fabrication and optical measurements of integrated nanophotonic and plasmonic systems for emerging applications such as sensing, quantum computing, optics telecommunication and more.

-The lab includes all the building blocks for fiber optics system: vibration control table and platforms, optomechanical components, motion control stages, optical elements, fiber cables and components, light sources and light analysis meters and detectors.
+The lab includes all the building blocks for the fiber optics systems: vibration control tables and platforms, optomechanical components, motion control stages, optical elements, fiber cables and components, light sources and light analysis meters and detectors.
+Our dry lab cleanroom has class 100,000.

 The simulations in Light-on-a-Chip group are running on 1) Dual CPU Intel Xeon E5-1650 6 Cores 3.5 GHz+ 64 GB DDR4 2133 MHz and on 2) AMD Ryzen Threadripper 1920X 12 Cores 3.5 GHz + 128 GB DDR4 2666 MHz.
 The design of devices at Light-on-a-Chip group and simulation work is carried by Maxwell solvers based on: finite element method (FEM) of COMSOL 5.2a Multiphysics with Matlab module, finite difference time domain (FDTD) codes and Mode Solutions of Lumerical under powerful server enviroment.